 Subd.
 21. Notice to unemployment benefits claimants.
-At the time an individual makes a claim for unemployment benefits, the commissioner of employment and economic development must notify the individual that the individual's unemployment benefits may be subject to state income taxes depending on the individual's other income.
+At the time an individual makes a claim for unemployment benefits, the commissioner of economic security must notify the individual that the individual's unemployment benefits may be subject to state income taxes depending on the individual's other income.

 Subd.
 22. Liability of third parties paying or providing for wages. (a) For purposes of this section, if a lender, surety, or other person, who is not an employer with respect to an employee or group of employees, pays wages directly to such an employee or group of employees, employed by one or more employers, or to an agent on behalf of such employee or employees, such lender, surety, or other person shall be liable to the commissioner in a sum equal to the taxes required to be deducted and withheld from such wages by such employer.